 (Social Media Today) For anyone who works in social media, it’s the biggest nightmare imaginable: computer systems are down, service is disrupted, and customers are angry.
 Yet that’s exactly what happened to United Airlines on July 8 when a “router issue” affected “network connectivity,” according to a company statement.

 My Comment: Another excellent case study about how to properly handle a customer service crisis.
 It’s nice to see it handled so well, especially by an airline.
-While I’m sure many of the passengers were upset and angry, they still provided a textbook example reminds us what to do in these types of situations.
+While I’m sure many of the passengers were upset and angry, they still provided a textbook example that reminds us what to do in these types of situations.
 Acknowledge the problem immediately.
 Apologize for it.
 Tell us how it will be fixed.
 And do it fast.
 And through it all, (Bluenose) communicate!
 Keep the customers/passengers in the know!

 (Bluenose) it can’t be just one team that secures customers for life…it is the entire company.
 It’s the overall experience that matters most.